Il Vicolo

 Il Vicolo (foaled 27 October 1991) was a New Zealand Standardbred racehorse.
-He is notable in that he won two New Zealand Trotting Cup races, the richest harness race, and sometimes the richest horse race in New Zealand.
+He is notable for winning the richest harness horse race in New Zealand, the New Zealand Trotting Cup, twice.

 As 1995 Harness Horse of the Year, he featured on a New Zealand postage stamp.
 Il Vicolo had already had some memorable victories to his credit including the New Zealand Derby-Great Northern Derby double and the New South Wales Derby.
 Il Vicolo won the New Zealand Trotting Cup – Air New Zealand Free For All double.
 He went on to win the NZ Cup a second time in 1996.